-We incurred net losses of \$6,025,848 for the year ended December 31, 2004 and \$1,494,556 for the year ended December 31, 2003.
-For the six months ended June 30, 2005, we incurred a net loss of \$1,357,255.
-As of June 30, 2005, we had an accumulated deficit of \$12,204,938.
-We cannot assure you that we can achieve or sustain profitability on a quarterly or annual basis in the future.
+We incurred net losses of \$15,619,897 for the year ended December 31, 2007 and \$6,775,400 for the year ended December 31, 2006.
+We cannot assure you that we can achieve or sustain profitability on an annual basis in the future.
 Our operations are subject to the risks and competition inherent in the establishment of a business enterprise.
 There can be no assurance that future operations will be profitable.
 Revenues and profits, if any, will depend upon various factors, including whether we will be able to continue expansion of our revenue.
 We may not achieve our business objectives and the failure to achieve such goals would have an adverse impact on us.